bcgov/sm-bridge-service/README.md

 ![Image of Sequence Diagram](/docs/sequence_diagram.png)

+## How it's secured

+If you're running on an environment that can control the traffic, then just firewall this service to only listen to SiteMinder's reverse proxy service.

+If you're running on OpenShift where all internet traffic is allow here's how it's secured:

+1. DNS A record resolves to SiteMinder Reverse Proxy
+1. SiteMinder engages and logins in the user etc
+1. HTTP request is forwarded to OpenShift's HA Proxy (technically it goes thru a load balancer buts its transparent for our concerns)
+1. OpenShift's HA Proxy read the HTTP `host` header and matches with our `route`
+1. HA Proxy also appends the IP address of SiteMinder Reverse Proxy to `x-forwarded-for`
+1. SM Bridge Service "trusts" HA Proxy to append `x-forwarded-for` correctly (which it does)
+1. SM Bridge Service will only allow the IP addresses of SiteMinder Reverse Proxy denying all other traffic

+You must use HTTPS between the browser and SiteMinder Reverse Proxy AND between SiteMinder Reverse Proxy and OpenShift.
+The `route` in OpenShift can `edge` terminate the TLS.

 ## OAuth2/OIDC Similarities and Differences

 This is intended as a stop-gap measure until an OpenID Connect service is offered.
 It's based on OAuth2 Implicit Grant